 We put together three highly recommended, popular worksheets used in business planning.
-Whether you’re setting goals, breaking down tasks within a larger goal or trying to manage your time, these may help!
+Whether you’re setting goals, breaking down tasks within a larger goal or trying to manage your time, these can help!

 Download the PDFs (Includes All 3!)

 Learn more about goal setting and breaking down actionable steps from a past YPN Boot Camp.
 Learn more about keeping yourself and your team accountable!
-Explore more time blocking strategies tested and enjoyed by entrepreneurs everywhere.
+Explore more tried and true time blocking strategies enjoyed by entrepreneurs everywhere.

 Already past the worksheets and the time management?
 Here’s how to run your business like an MBA.